1981 24 Hours of Le Mans: Morning

-The good run of the Porsches ended soon after 6am when Schuppan came into the pits with no clutch.
-The repair took over an hour to fix, dropping them down to 12th before starting another drive back through the field.
+The good run of the Porsches ended soon after 6am when Schuppan came into the pits without a clutch.
+The repair took over an hour to fix, dropping them down to 12th place before starting another drive back through the field.
 The Vegla Porsche was delayed by a broken turbo fan.
-At 7am, after 16 hours, Ickx/Bell (237 laps) now had a substantial 13-lap lead over the Rondeaux with Haran/Schlesser/Streiff now up in second.
+At 7am, after 16 hours, Ickx/Bell (237 laps) now had a substantial 13-lap lead over the Rondeau with Haran/Schlesser/Streiff now up in second.
 The other Rondeau had been delayed by ignition problems that limited their maximum revs and speed, and later they also lost fourth gear.
 The Ivey Porsche (219) was being closed in by Haywood (218) in the recovering 936.
 From a strong drive through the night by Anny-Charlotte Verney, the Cooke-Woods Porsche was now leading the GTX-class just ahead of the NART Ferrari (218).
 Behind them, the Pozzi Ferrari (216), Porsche 944 of Röhrl/Barth (215) and 924 (Schurti/Rouse- 213) filled out the top-10.

 After running as high as fifth during the night, De Cadenet had lost an hour getting the fuel pump replaced.
 It fell down the field and finally came to a halt, early in the morning, coming out of Mulsanne.
 In mid-morning, the NART Ferrari suffered a puncture that made it lose time getting back to the pits.
 Then Gurdjian went off at the Porsche Curves and its race was done.
 BMW had not had a good race, and three of the cars retired in the morning hours after running outside the top-20.
 It was ironic for Steve O'Rourke who had only taken over driving duties at 7.40am after arriving late, that his EMKA-BMW only lasted a couple more hours.